aareshfb/Network_inference_using_discrete_penalty/Experiments/BoolODE_experiments/65_genes/README.md

 Each method directory contains:
 - Scripts for running the method
 - Evaluation scripts (e.g., AUPRC computation)
 - A `submit_AUPRC.sh` script specifying hyperparameters and launching experiments
+- The output files used to generate Table 2 in the paper

 ## Running Experiments